jamatics/pi_ctag/balance/README.md

 Copyright CTAG 2020

 This is an example of Performance Indicator implemented in Octave.
-It is prepared to under TestEd project to be used within the Eurobench Benchmarking Software.
+It is prepared under TestEd project to be used within the Eurobench Benchmarking Software.

 ## Purposes